 Application is typically made online during the student's final undergraduate year; however, applicants must have completed all of their first Bachelor's Degree requirements prior to participating in the program.
 Applicants are expected to have a reasonable familiarity with the governing process of British Columbia and are expected to participate effectively in assignments with any party caucus.

 It is the applicant’s responsibility to ensure that their application is complete by the deadline date.
-This includes:

 Selection is based upon a range of considerations, the most significant being the applicant’s academic achievements, maturity, interpersonal skills and an interest in British Columbia’s governing processes.
 The program is educational in intent.
 A flexible approach to assignments is needed as the work can vary considerably from day-to-day.
 The ability to multi-task is essential.